 Read materials on the topic:

-In St. Petersburg, they figured out how to defeat icicles on multi-story buildings
+St. Petersburg comes up with a way to defeat icicles on multi-story buildings

 A Russian 3D printer for printing houses in Siberia has started working